bwindsor/typed-config/README.md

 ```
 Both `host1` and `host2` are legitimate configuration key definitions.

 * `section_name` - this name of the section in the configuration source from which this parameter should be read.
 This can be provided on a key-by-key basis, but if it is left out then the section name supplied by the `@section` decorator is used.
 If all keys supply a `section_name`, the class decorator is not needed.
+If both `section_name` and a decorator are provided, the `section_name` argument takes priority.
 * `key_name` - the name of this key in the configuration source from which this parameter is read.
 If not supplied, some magic uses the object property name as the key name.
 * `required` - default True.
 If False, and the configuration value can't be found, no error will be thrown and the default value will be used, if provided.
 If a default not provided, `None` will be used.
 * `cast` - probably the most important option for typing. **If you want autocomplete typing support you must specify this**.
 It's just a function which takes a string as an input and returns a parsed value.
 See the casting section for more.
 If not supplied, the value remains as a string.